 - 1 handful atama leaves thinly sliced

 - 2 tbsp ground crayfish

 - Habanero pepper (Atarodo, ose oyibo, atarugu: to taste)

 - Extract the palm fruit concentrate from the palm fruits.
 If using the tinned palm fruit concentrate, open the tin and set it aside.

 - Dice the onion, blend the fresh Pepper and wash and cut the ponmo into small pieces and set aside.

-- Cut of the pointed ends of the shells of the periwinkles with the blunt side of a matchete.
+- Cut the pointed ends of the shells of the periwinkles with the blunt side of a machete.
 This is known as trimming the periwinkles.
 This can be done for you in Nigerian markets.
 Wash them thoroughly to remove all sand.
 Wash several times till the water runs clear.